-With wanderlust at an all-time high, travelers are seeking out remote escapes–and the search for isolation has some adventurers thinking on an intergalactic scale.
-While civilian space travel is still some time away, the U.S. contains national parks and preserves that resemble lunar landscapes and the rocky terrains of Earth's planetary neighbors.
-Here are a few places on our home planet that might just make you feel like you’re on another one.
+As summer travel ramps up, travelers are searching for destinations far, far away from their home offices.
+Luckily, the U.S. contains awe-inspiring national parks and preserves that resemble lunar landscapes and the rocky terrains of Earth's planetary neighbors.
+Here, a few places on our home planet that might just make you feel like you’re on another one.

 Death Valley National Park